-The law also provides a standard that must be met to identify if a crime was committed under duress.
+The law also provides a standard that must be met to identify if a crime was committed under coercion.
 A person can only be said to have acted under duress if an average, strong-willed person would have acted similarly given the same circumstances.

 The Defense of Necessity vs. Duress

 The defense of necessity is similar to duress.
-A person who commits a crime out of necessity or under duress likely would not otherwise do so.
+A person who commits a crime out of necessity or under coercion likely would not otherwise do so.
 And both the defenses of necessity and duress fail if the accused had a reasonable alternative to committing a crime.

 Duress is exerted on a person by the actions of another person.
 These actions may include threats of violence or serious injury.
 A person who commits a crime while held at gunpoint or knifepoint does so under duress.

 Necessity does not involve another person.
 A person acting out of necessity may commit a crime in the face of imminent danger.
 For the necessity defense to be upheld, it must be shown that the benefit resulting from committing a crime outweighed the harm done by committing the crime.

 A ship captain in the 1840s successfully raised the necessity defense after throwing numerous passengers off his sinking ship.
 Because the ship was sinking, he argued, all aboard would have ultimately drowned.
 The captain was not charged.

 Penal Code Chapter 8: General Defenses to Criminal Responsibility – The Texas Legislature hosts a free online copy of the Texas Constitution and Statutes.
 Visit this link to read about duress and other general defenses such as entrapment, insanity, and intoxication.